 In general, you want solid-color and high-contrast outfits.
-For example, white shirt and blue blazer, white shirt and black blazer, or blue shirt and black blazer etc. Usually, black shirt and black blazer looks less striking.
+For example, white shirt and dark blue blazer, white shirt and black blazer, or light blue shirt and black blazer etc.

 Make sure your clothes are ironed and/or without wrinkles.
 If you have a lint roller, use it the night before.

-🗹 Check Your Face: In a photo shoot, the flash on the studio lighting reflects off any sweat or dry spots, making portions of your face look shiny.
-At least some makeup is highly recommended for preventing shine/sweat spots.
+Check For Shine: In a photo shoot, the flash on the studio lighting reflects off any sweaty or dry spots, making portions of your face look shiny.

-🗹 Check Your Glasses: Dirty glasses stick out like a sore thumb.
+Check Your Glasses: Dirty glasses stick out like a sore thumb.
 Try not to wear glasses that have “transition lenses”, as they will look like sunglasses in your photo.
-If you can, make sure your glasses are glare resistant, or lighting will interfere with the quality of your portrait…we may have to take off your glasses.
+If you can, make sure your glasses are glare resistant, or lighting will interfere with the quality of your portrait.

 Thanks for reading!
 If you have any questions, please email us at firstname.lastname@example.org.